-In April 2021, we filed an IND for KIN-2787 with the FDA.
-The FDA cleared our IND for KIN-2787 in May 2021, and we initiated KN-8701, a Phase 1 clinical trial for KIN-2787 and began dosing KIN-2787 in humans in the second half of 2021.
+In April 2021, we filed an IND for exarafenib with the FDA.
+The FDA cleared our IND for exarafenib in May 2021, and we initiated KN-8701, a Phase 1 clinical trial for exarafenib and began dosing exarafenib in humans in the second half of 2021.
 In January 2022, the FDA cleared our IND for KIN-3248 and we initiated KN-4802, a Phase 1 clinical trial for KIN-3248 in the first quarter of 2022 and began dosing KIN-3248 in humans in the second quarter of 2022.
 However, we may not be able to file an IND for other current or future product candidates on the timelines we expect.
 For example, we may experience manufacturing delays or other delays with IND enabling studies.
 Moreover, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate clinical trials.
 Additionally, even if the FDA agrees with the design and implementation of the clinical trials set forth in an IND, we cannot guarantee that it will not change its requirements in the future.
 These considerations also apply to new clinical trials we may submit as amendments to existing INDs or to a new IND.
 Any failure to file INDs on the timelines we expect or to obtain regulatory approvals for our ongoing and planned future clinical trials may prevent us from initiating or completing our clinical trials or commercializing our product candidates on a timely basis, if at all.

-Our product candidates may cause significant adverse events, toxicities or other undesirable side effects when used alone or in combination with other approved products or investigational new drugs that may result in a safety profile that could prevent regulatory approval, prevent market acceptance, limit their commercial potential or result in significant negative consequences.
+Our product candidates may cause significant adverse events, toxicities or other undesirable side effects when used alone or in combination with other approved products or investigational new drugs that may result in a safety profile that could delay or prevent regulatory approval or market acceptance, or even if approval is received, require them to be taken off the market, include new safety warnings, contraindications or precautions, or otherwise limit their commercial potential or result in significant negative consequences.